keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ### IPv6

-An IPv6 address is a `128` bit number.
+An IPv6 address is a `128`-bit number.
 It is usually written out as 8 groups of 16 bits each.
 Each one of these groups is represented as 4 hexadecimal numbers.
-This is a very long number, so IPv6 has a notation method that further shortens the number, here are two shortening rules:
+This is a very long number, so IPv6 has a notation method that further shortens the number.
+Here are two shortening rules:

 - Any leading zeros are removed from a group.
 - Any number of consecutive groups composed of just zeros can be replaced with two colons.